Northern smooth-tailed treeshrew

 The northern smooth-tailed treeshrew (Dendrogale murina) is a species of treeshrew in the family Tupaiidae found in Cambodia, Thailand, and Vietnam.
 Their diet primarily consists of invertebrates but rarely includes fruits and plants.

+The northern smooth-tailed treeshrew inhabits tropical forests and disturbed areas, especially in dense bamboo and rattan thickets.
+It is commonly found along forest edges, stream valleys, and roadside bamboo groves.